 Bronchopulmonary dysplasia (BPD) is a long-term condition that affects your baby's lungs.
 BPD is also called chronic lung disease.
 This condition usually occurs in a premature baby whose lungs are inflamed and damaged.
 This prevents the baby's lungs from working properly and leads to serious breathing problems.

 AFTER YOU LEAVE:

 - Run a cool mist humidifier.
-This will help increase air moisture in your child's room.
-Follow the humidifier instructions carefully for running and cleaning it.
-Direct the mist stream towards your child's face, but keep the humidifier out of your child's reach.
+This will help increase air moisture in your baby's room.
+Follow the humidifier instructions carefully.

-- Oxygen: Your baby may need extra oxygen to help him breathe easier.
-It may be given through a plastic mask over his mouth and nose.
-It may also be given through small tubes placed in his nose instead of a mask.
-Ask your baby's caregiver about giving extra oxygen at home.
+- Give oxygen as directed.
+Your baby may need extra oxygen to help him breathe easier.
+It can be given through a mask over his mouth and nose.
+It may also be given through small tubes placed in his nose.
+Ask your baby's PHP about how and when to give extra oxygen at home.

-- Pulse oximeter: Your baby may need to be monitored at home with a pulse oximeter.
+- Use a pulse oximeter as directed.
 A pulse oximeter is a machine that tells how much oxygen is in your baby's blood.
-A cord with a clip or sticky strip is placed on his ear, finger, or toe.
+A cord with a clip or sticky strip is placed on his earlobe, finger, or toe.
 The other end of the cord is hooked to a small machine.
-You may use this machine to see if he needs more oxygen.
-Ask your caregiver for more information on pulse oximeter.
+You may need to use this machine to see if he needs more oxygen.
+Ask your PHP for more information about a pulse oximeter.

 Cardiopulmonary resuscitation (CPR):

 Call 911 immediately, or send someone to call for help.
 Call 911 before you start CPR.
 Stay on the telephone with the 911 operator until he tells you to hang up.
 Begin CPR if your baby is not breathing or is gasping.
 Continue CPR until he responds or caregivers arrive.
 Remember that CPR on a baby is different from an adult.
 Ask your PHP for more information on CPR for babies.